-A high-level delegation from the Mexican government held a news conference at the embassy in Washington, making the case against President Donald Trump’s threat of imposing a 5% tariff on Mexican imports by June 10.
+A high-level delegation from the Mexican government held a press conference at the embassy in Washington, making the case against the threat by President Donald Trump of imposing a 5% tariff on Mexican imports by June 10.

-Trump all but taunted negotiators for a quick resolution.
-“Mexico is sending a big delegation to talk about the Border,” he tweeted Sunday.
+The president all but taunted negotiators for a quick resolution.
+“Mexico is sending a big delegation to talk about the Border,” the president tweeted Sunday.
 “Problem is, they’ve been ‘talking’ for 25 years.
 We want action, not talk.”

 But Mexican Foreign Minister Marcelo Ebrard replied Monday that both countries working together is “the best way to do it.”